Find the answers to all of your burning questions.

 Users are free to move themselves through the space just like in a real classroom.

 Breakout rooms work just like in-person breakout sessions where people can move about as they see fit.
+Hosts can also enable locked breakout rooms during their sessions.
+This feature allows hosts to admit participants to specific breakout rooms, but all participants can leave rooms at any time.

 We are in the process of getting our direct payment option set up.
 In the meantime, please reach out to email@example.com if you’d like to purchase InSpace.